-As already explained previously, it is also essential to work with redox-sensitive radionuclides (Se, Tc, U, Np, Pu,...) in chemical equilibrium with the reducing conditions prevailing in situ in the clay before to start the migration experiments.
+In experiments with redox-sensitive radionuclides (Se, Tc, U, Np, Pu,...), one has to ensure that the speciation is in chemical equilibrium with the reducing conditions prevailing in situ in the clay before the start of the migration experiments.
 Failing to pre-equilibrate a redox-sensitive element with the clay prior to start the diffusion test leads to considerable artefact making a quantitative analysis difficult/impossible.